The Wales national team is the third-oldest international side in the sport, having made their debut in 1876 in a match against Scotland in Glasgow.

 Wales played their first match on home soil nearly a year after making their international debut against Scotland in Glasgow.
 Their first home match, played against the same opponent at the Racecourse Ground in Wrexham, saw them suffer a 2-0 defeat.

-Despite effectively helping to establish competitive international football and joining FIFA in 1910, Wales did not enter the first three World Cups over a dispute between the home nations and the global football governing body.
+Despite effectively helping to establish competitive international soccer and joining FIFA in 1910, Wales did not enter the first three World Cups over a dispute between the home nations and soccer's global governing body.

 Wales, the 1958 World Cup and golden age for the national team